rohankumar997/rohankumar997/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
-Python,Shell Script,JavaFX,Sql,C++
+Python, Shell Script, JavaFX, Sql ,C++
 - 🌱 I’m currently learning ...
 Java Web applications ,Scala ,Rust
 - 👯 I’m looking to collaborate on ...
 Java Desktop Applications
 - 🤔 I’m looking for help with ...
 Rust